-The terms and conditions of employment for each of our named executive officers other than Ms. Spaulding, Mr. Darling, and Mr. Dhawan (each of whose employment with us terminated during fiscal year 2023) and Ms. Lake (who does not currently have an employment offer letter with us) are set forth in written employment offer letters.
-The employment offer letters generally provide for "at-will" employment and set forth the executive officer's initial base salary and target annual cash bonus.
+The terms and conditions of employment for each of our named executive officers are set forth in written employment offer letters.
+The employment offer letters generally provide for "at-will" employment and set forth the executive officer's initial base salary and target annual cash bonus opportunity.
 They also provide for certain payments and benefits in the event of a termination of employment, including a termination of employment in connection with a change in control of the Company.
 For more information on these post-employment compensation arrangements, see "Potential Payments upon Termination or Change in Control" below.
 Each named executive officer is subject to customary confidentiality requirements and similar covenants.
 In addition, each of our named executive officers has executed our standard proprietary information and inventions agreement.